CDA

 Zuly Vazquez

-Zuly is the Manager of Early Head Start Professional Learning Programs at NHSA.
-She has worked with Head Start, and Early Head Start programs for over a decade, specializing in training, mentoring, coaching, facilitation, curriculum implementation, and management.
+Zuly Vazquez is the senior manager of Early Head Start Professional Development.
+She has worked with Head Start and Early Head Start programs for over a decade, specializing in training, mentoring, coaching, facilitation, curriculum implementation, and management.
 She worked for several years in the classroom, providing high-quality education to children from different cultures, traditions, and ethnicities.
-She is a former EHS/HS parent.
-She has vast experience supporting and providing technical assistance to teachers, family child care providers, education specialists, and families in large EHS/HS programs in Florida and Georgia.
+She is a former Head Start parent and has vast experience supporting and providing technical assistance to teachers, family child care providers, education specialists, and families in large programs in Florida and Georgia.
 Over her career, she designed a supplemental Christian early childhood curriculum, bilingual online lessons, and classroom observation tools and has facilitated early childhood education courses in English and Spanish at the college level.
-As an active early childhood advocate, she is a board member of her local NAEYC affiliate and Family Child Care Home Alliance of Georgia.
-She is a senior advisor of Latinas United for the Children of America.
+As an active early childhood advocate, she is part of the advisory committee of her local NAEYC affiliate, the Family Child Care Home Alliance of Georgia, and Latinas United for the Children of America.

 Regular Rate: $425